MilesLe/Portfolio/README.md

 # Portfolio

 Here I have a collection of my work.
-1. I have included a subset of my art portfolio which highlights my a personal and creative side of me.
-I use my art to communicate ideas or stories nonconventionally and poetically.
+1. I have included a subset of my art portfolio which highlights a personal and creative side of me.
+I use my art to express myself and communicate ideas/stories nonconventionally and poetically.
 2. I also have included some programming projects:
   - The Arduino Leap Motion project showcases my ability to work with API's and complex sensors with robotics.
   - The Neural Network project demonstrates my eagerness and curiosity to learn about machine learning models.
 Despite not having the required math knowledge to implement complex models, I used my understanding of biology to implement a machine learning model inspired by genetics.
 I programmed my model without aid from a machine learning API or library.
 This project's purpose was to educate and motivate myself, not to build an effective model.